Parameters

 A parameter space is the set of all possible combinations of values for the parameters of a system.
 The parameter space of a system can grow very quickly.
 A system with one boolean parameter can be configured in just two ways.
 If the system has 8 boolean parameters, it can be configured in 256 ways.
 A system with 16 boolean parameters will have 65,536 combinations.
 This rapid growth is referred to as combinatorial explosion.

 When changes to input parameters map to interesting changes in output, combinatorial explosion can make a procedural system very powerful.
-Consider a program that generates faces by choosing from 4 options for each of these traits: hair style, hair color, eye color, eye shape, nose shape, mouth shape, ear shape, and face shape.
+Consider a program that generates faces by choosing from 4 options for each of these traits: hairstyle, hair color, eye color, eye shape, nose shape, mouth shape, ear shape, and face shape.
 Such a system can generate 4^8 or 65,536 distinct faces.
-If the system supported two more similar traits that number of outputs would grow to 1,048,576!
+If the system supported two more similar traits, that number of outputs would grow to 1,048,576!

 Sameyness